PavelPZ/riverpod_navigator/under_the_hood.md

 ## 3. And in the middle is RNavigator

-RNavigator reacts to changes of the input states (ongoingPathProvider, userIsLoggedProvider in this case) and updates the output state (RiverpodRouterDelegate.navigationStack) accordingly.
+RNavigator reacts to changes of the input states (ongoingPathProvider, userIsLoggedProvider in this case) and updates the output state (RRouterDelegate.navigationStack) accordingly.

 How is it done?